witlox/horao/docs/Architecture.md

 # Architecture Documentation

-There are 2 levels of abstraction in the architecture of HORAO:
+There are 2 levels of abstraction in the architecture of `HORAO`:
 1. The high-level architecture which describes rough overall state of a 'logical infrastructure'.
 A logical infrastructure is a logical aggregation of lower level resources for potentially multiple datacenters.
 With this logical infrastructure, one should be able to schedule resource and/or maintenance claims for resource profiles.